If your health care provider thinks that you may have persistent depressive disorder, exams and tests may include:

 - Why can't I get over this depression on my own?

 - How do you treat this type of depression?

-- What are some of the side effects of the medication you're recommending?
+- What are some of the side effects of the medicine that you're recommending?

 - How often will we meet?

 - How long will treatment take?

 - What can I do to help myself?

 - Are there any brochures or other printed materials that I can have?

 Don't hesitate to ask other questions during your appointment.